Name of Policy: Special Educational Needs (SEN) and Inclusion (September 2021)

 Statement of Intent:

 Hindsford CE Primary School values the abilities and achievements of all its pupils and is committed to providing for each pupil the best environment for learning.
-We are an accredited Dyslexia Friendly School.
+We are an accredited Dyslexia Friendly and ADHD Friendly School.

 - To ensure that all pupils have access to a rich curriculum